Enjoy Travel to Japan!

 What is Wasanbon? — Japan's Traditional Premium Sugar

-Wasanbon is a traditional premium sugar of Japan,
+Wasanbon (wasanbon) is a traditional Japanese premium sugar,

-It is mainly used in high-end Japanese sweets and is known for its refined sweetness and smooth texture.
+It is mainly used in high-grade wagashi (Japanese confections) and is known for its elegant sweetness and smooth melt-in-the-mouth texture.

 While white sugar and brown sugar are common,